 There was a wonderful sense of community and mutual respect at our first Story Massage Conference on May 11th 2019.
-We all agreed that it was the perfect opportunity to meet others, learn new skills, reflect on Story Massage practice and feel totally inspired and re-energised.
-Indeed, one of the first questions to our expert panel was “When is the next Story Massage Conference?”
+We all agreed that it was the perfect opportunity to meet others, learn new skills, reflect on Story Massage Programme practice and feel totally inspired and re-energised.

 The guest speakers and workshop presenters were so generous in sharing their knowledge, skills and experience – and travelled a long way – to make the conference such a resounding success.
 Click on their names below to find out more about their amazing work.